vegu-ai/talemate/README.md

 ## Current features

-- responive modern ui
+- responsive modern ui
 - agents
     - conversation: handles character dialogue
     - narration: handles narrative exposition
-    - summarization: handles summarization to compress context while maintain history
+    - summarization: handles summarization to compress context while maintaining history
     - director: can be used to direct the story / characters
     - editor: improves AI responses (very hit and miss at the moment)
     - world state: generates world snapshot and handles passage of time (objects and characters)